CALL TODAY:

 • Communicates with the alleged victim:

-• Directly with the alleged victim or a member of the family or household in a threatening or harassing manner;
+• Directly with the alleged victim or a member of the family or household in a threatening or harassing manner

-• In any manner with the alleged victim or member of the family or household except through the persons attorney or a person appointed by the court, if the order prohibits any communication with a member of the family or household;
+• In any manner with the alleged victim or member of the family or household except through the persons attorney or a person appointed by the court, if the order prohibits any communication with a member of the family or household

 • Goes to or near any of the following places as specifically described in the protective order:

-• Any child care facility, residence, or school where a child protected by the protective order normally resides or attends;
+• Any child care facility, residence, or school where a child protected by the protective order normally resides or attends

-• Commits family violence;
+• Commits family violence

-• Possesses a firearm; or
+• Possesses a firearm

-• Harms, threatens, or interferes with the care, custody, or control of a pet, companion animal, or assistance animal that is possessed by the alleged victim protected by the order.
+• Harms, threatens, or interferes with the care, custody, or control of a pet, companion animal, or assistance animal that is possessed by the alleged victim protected by the order

 Texas law makes it a Third Degree Felony to violate a protective order, order for emergency protection or temporary order if:

-• The defendant has previously been convicted under Chapter 25.07 two or more times or;
+• The defendant has previously been convicted under Chapter 25.07 two or more times

-• Has violated the order or conditions bond by committing an assault or the offense of stalking.
+• Has violated the order or conditions bond by committing an assault or the offense of stalking

-Definitions Related to Violations of a Protection Order
+Definitions Related To Violations Of A Protection Order

 Under Texas Penal Code, Section 25.07 for Violation of Certain Court Orders or Conditions of Bond in a Family Violence Case, officers in Texas are authorized to arrest of an individual in violation of a Protective Order, Magistrate’s Order for Emergency Protection, a Temporary Protective Order, Condition of Bond in a Family Violence Case or Violation of a Protection Order issued in this or another jurisdiction.